qinghong1038/Appointment/README.md

 # Appointment-App
 Android App Being Developed for Wellcure Clinic, Bangalore.
-Using Android with Java, and Firebase for Auth & DB.
+Using Android with Java, and Firebase for Authentication, Realtime DB, Cloud Messaging, Push Notifications.
 Other Contributors :
 Pawan Bhandarkar
 Adithya Shenoy Y